-- i.
-Wherever possible, rehabilitation should be progressive as the mineral aggregate extraction proceeds.
-Where it is not practical to rehabilitate immediately to the planned after-use, interim rehabilitation shall occur.
 Where prime agricultural lands have been or are proposed to be used for extraction, the site shall be rehabilitated to restore substantially the same acreage and average soil capability for agriculture.
-Impacts from mineral aggregate operations on surrounding agricultural operations and lands should be mitigated to the extent possible. - ii.
-Final rehabilitation will take into consideration pre-extraction land use designation and conditions and approved land use designations as well as the opportunity to accommodate parks and open spaces. - iii.
-Where prime agricultural lands have been or are proposed to be used for extraction, complete agricultural rehabilitation will not be required if: - There is a substantial quantity of Mineral Aggregate Resources below the water table warranting extraction, or the depth of planned extraction in a quarry makes restoration of pre-extraction agricultural capability unfeasible; - Other alternatives have been considered by the applicant and found unsuitable.
+Impacts from mineral aggregate operations on surrounding agricultural operations and lands should be mitigated to the extent possible.

+- 2. Final rehabilitation will take into consideration pre-extraction land use designation and conditions and approved land use designations as well as the opportunity to accommodate parks and open spaces. - 3.
+Where prime agricultural lands have been or are proposed to be used for extraction, complete agricultural rehabilitation will not be required if: - i.
+There is a substantial quantity of Mineral Aggregate Resources below the water table warranting extraction, or the depth of planned extraction in a quarry makes restoration of pre-extraction agricultural capability unfeasible; - Other alternatives have been considered by the applicant and found unsuitable.
 The consideration of other alternatives shall include resources in areas of Canada Land Inventory Class 4 to 7 soils, resources on lands identified as designated growth areas, and resources on prime agricultural lands where rehabilitation is feasible.
-Where no other alternatives are found, prime agricultural lands shall be protected in this order of priority: specialty crop areas, Canada Land Inventory Class 1, 2 and 3; and, i) WAYSIDE PITS AND QUARRIES

-Agricultural rehabilitation in remaining areas is maximized.
+Where no other alternatives are found, prime agricultural lands shall be protected in this order of priority: specialty crop areas, Canada Land Inventory Class 1, 2 and 3; and, - iii.
+Agricultural rehabilitation in remaining areas is maximized. - i) Wayside Pits and Quarries